|

 'democratic deficit'↗︎)

 of underdeveloped democracies, rooted in their hierarchical political systems and social culture, which exclude people or groups, promoting divisions and stratifications in society and thus conflicts, protests, anger and/or frustration, powerlessness, resignation.
 More developed democracies, inspiring as 'democracy labs', show the way out.
 The way out from all the helpless conflicts to mighty, powerfull participation.
-All the people – each and everyone – should be able to learn the craft of direct participation. · · · in politics ▲
+All the people – each and every one – should be able to learn the craft of direct participation. · · · in politics ▲

 _________ ↗︎ web search with google.ch